geyang/jaynes-starter-kit/13_kubernetes/README.md

 ## Quick Start

-### Setup S3 storage on the local host and Amazon AWS
+### Setting Up S3 access on AWS

-Jaynes uses S3 as the intermediate storage protocol (e.g., uploading code files).
-As of this moment, **Jaynes supports only publicly accessible AWS S3 repo for k8s**.
+This jaynes tutorial uses a publicly accessible S3 bucket for uploading and downloading the code snapshot.
+At this moment we do not support custom endpoints or private buckets.
+PRs on this are welcome.

-To set it up properly, go to Amazon's AWS console, create a bucket (e.g., named **your-public-bucket**) that explicitly *unblocks* public accesses with ACL (access control list) enabled, then edit the access to give *all AWS users list/read access*.
+To set up the S3 bucket, go to Amazon's AWS console, create a bucket (e.g., named **your-public-bucket**) that explicitly *unblocks* public accesses with ACL (access control list) enabled, then edit the access to give *all AWS users list/read access*.

 Run the following commands to set up a prefix handle to store generic jaynes file, and to test access